OfficeDev/office-docs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 Congratulations, you’ve completed the custom functions add-in tutorial!
 This hands-on-lab ends here, but be sure to check out our online docs to learn more about custom functions.

 - Learn more about [custom functions on Microsoft Docs](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-overview)

+## Legal Information
+Data provided free by [IEX](https://iextrading.com/developer/).
+View [IEX's Term of Use](https://iextrading.com/api-exhibit-a/).
+Microsoft's use of this API in this hands-on-lab is for educational purposes only.